Commitment To Privacy

-Group Homes Australia Pty Ltd (Group Homes) is strongly committed to protecting the right to privacy of every individual including its clients, employees and providers.
-Group Homes abides by the requirements of the Privacy Act 1988 (as amended in 2014) in relation to the collection and use of your personal information.
+Group Homes Australia Pty Ltd (GHA/we or us) is strongly committed to protecting the right to privacy of every individual including its clients, team members and providers.
+GHA abides by the requirements of the Privacy Act 1988 Cth (Privacy Act) in relation to the collection and use of your personal information.

-We collect personal information about clients, employees and providers but this is limited to that which is necessary for us to undertake our services and activities.
+GHA collects personal information about clients, team members and providers but this is limited to that which is necessary for us to undertake our services and activities.
 In general, this will be collected directly from the individual or their representative, but we also may obtain information from other sources.

-We only collect personal information with informed consent and for purposes which are directly related to our functions or activities and only when it is necessary for or directly related to such purposes.
+GHA only collects personal information with informed consent and for purposes which are directly related to our functions or activities and only when it is necessary for or directly related to such purposes.